Katastrophe831/ReactiveEntity/README.md

 # Goals

 The main goal of this project is to decouple your domain model from your backend using JSON data as your interface.
 JSON (anemic) data is king!
 Your backend could be MSSQL, Mongo or even a REST API service.
 As long as you have a JSON data model, you can wrap it a ReactiveEntity with domain business logic.
 Then build reactive front end applications along with field validations and convert your rich domain models back to <u>**validated**</u> JSON data to pass back to your persistent data store.
+No more need for front end reactive forms and backend DTOs.

 # Why use ReactiveEntity?